+Employees credited 104, 156 or 208 hours per fiscal year, subject to their lengths of service.
+The accumulation of vacation credits is limited to 480 at fiscal year-end and is convertible to pay upon termination of employment.
 The Corporation recognizes as a liability all vested vacation leave benefits accrued by its employees.
 Sick leave does not vest and is not accrued.
-When vacation leave benefits are used by the employees, the liability account is reduced accordingly.
-As of September 30, 1998 and 1997, accrued annual leave totaled \$211,443 and \$181,974, respectively.
+When the employees use vacation leave benefits, the liability account is reduced accordingly.
+As of September 30, 1999 and 1998, accrued annual leave totaled \$224,689 and \$211,443, respectively.
 The aggregate amount of the sick leave liability has not been estimated.